south west whale research collective

 Through annual citizen-science training programs, public whale research information sessions, and internships on local whale-watching vessels, our dedicated team of volunteer researchers empowers people to take an active role in marine science.
 Together, we’re generating research outcomes that inform local conservation and policy decisions, from identifying Important Marine Mammal Areas (IMMAs) to enhancing public awareness and protection efforts across the South West.

-tracking giants:
+tracking giants: research methods

 We’re a passionate group of researchers working to deepen knowledge of marine mammal populations along Western Australia’s stunning south west coast.